 - Improved Customer Engagement: Intelligent technologies allow sellers to gain a better understanding of their customer’s requirements in order to foster trust and loyalty.
 Salespeople have access to a 360 view of the client when using AI, allowing them to provide personalized interactions that appeal to customers.

 - Improved Forecasting: AI is used in sales forecasting to boost deal forecast accuracy by providing a real-time picture of each transaction in the pipeline and assisting sales executives in determining when to advance or park deals.
-Deal scores can now be generated thanks to AI-driven insights, allowing salespeople to fine-tune their forecasting method with past data in order to generate highly precise predictions.
+Deal scores can now be generated thanks to AI-driven insights, allowing salespeople to fine-tune their forecasting method with past data to generate highly precise predictions.

 Text analysis techniques in AI